moatasem0-0/simon-says/README.md

 - Random sequence generation.
 - Progress indicators for turns and player input.
 - Sound and color effects for button presses.
-- Confetti celebration on winning!.
+- Confetti celebration on winning!

 ## 📂 Project Structure
 ```